 Behaviors

 During the winter, all subspecies of brown bears sleep for four to six months and spend the spring and summer eating to sustain themselves during this time.
 Although it is not considered true hibernation (as the bear's body temperature does not significantly decrease), the bear's heart rate slows to only ten beats per minute, their metabolism slows, and they do not urinate or defecate while sleeping.
-This is called "torpor".
-The timing of their hibernation depends on the region they inhabit and may begin as early as October or as late as December.
+This state is called "torpor".
+The timing of their hibernation depends on the region where they live and may begin as early as October or as late as December.
 They will emerge from their winter sleep anywhere from March to May.
 This is a natural behavior that allows bears to conserve energy and survive during seasons when food is scarce.

 Adopt a Brown Bear